- Parameters passed to the window to open

 By default, the window is displayed according to the position defined in the editor.
-You have the ability to define the display position of the window.
-The window name is completed by the display coordinates of window when it is opened.
-This parameter has the following format:
+You can define the display position of the window.
+The window name is completed by the window display coordinates when opened.
+This parameter is of the form:

 "<Window name>, <Y>, <X>"

 - <Window name>: name (or name and full path) of window to open.